micaelaroth/micaelaroth.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Micaela, a senior and mathematics major at [Wellesley College](https://www.wellesley.edu).
+I will be attending graduate school in mathematics at the [University at Albany](https://www.albany.edu/math) in Fall 2026.

 My current experience includes projects in combinatorial design theory, algebraic combinatorics, graph colorings, and biomedical image analysis.
-Some other topics I'm actively curious about are algebraic topology, geometric group theory, and machine learning.
+Some other topics I'm actively curious about are algebraic topology, geometric group theory, and theoretical machine learning.

 I'm also passionate about mathematics education and pedagogy.
-I am a grader and tutor for the Wellesley College Mathematics Department, and served as a counselor at [PROMYS](https://promys.org) in Summer 2025.
+I am a grader and tutor for the Wellesley College Mathematics Department, and served as a counselor at [PROMYS](https://promys.org) in Summer 2025 and 2026.

-Outside of math, my hobbies include rock climbing and skiing.
+Outside of math, my hobbies include rock climbing, hiking, and skiing.